jmnavarrol/simplest-git-subrepos/README.md

            |
            |[SUB2]|file2

-Now, if I merely _consume_ the contents of **_SUB1_** and **_SUB2_** (and, of course, **_SUBSUB_**), using _vendor branches_ or just bringing them at build time from an artifacts repository will be surely good enough but, what if I want/need to also contribute to all of them?
+Now, if I merely _consume_ the contents of **_SUB1_** and **_SUB2_** (and, of course, **_SUBSUB_**), using _vendor branches_ or just bringing them at build time from an artifacts repository would be good enough but, what if I want/need to also contribute to all of them?
 Typically that's the case for corporate environments, where all those repositories belong to the same owner (the company) and the _"proper"_ way to test and evolution the submodules is by calling them from the parent one (or another similar one for testing purposes).
 So, to recall the situation:

 1. The functionallity of the submodules can only be ascertained (at least comfortably) by means of their integration with the **_SUPER_** one.
 2. I have write access to at least some branches on the submodules.